 Measuring for any custom window covering can be an intimidating process.
-However, we have informative video tutorials and a team of experts who are ready to help when you need them.
+However, we have informative video tutorials, step-by-step instructions and a team of experts who are ready to help when you need them.
 We also offer our SureFit Guarantee with most of our products, which will give you complete peace of mind when measuring.
 SureFit means that if you made a mistake measuring for your blinds, you can get a new blind – a 100% exchange, at no cost!
 Find out more here.

 How to Measure for Outside Mount Roman Shades: